LethalCompanyCommunity/ModdingWiki/docs/user-guide/quest/beginners-guide.md

 !> **Before you install QuestPatcher, you need to install Java if you don't have it already, or you will get a warning message.** Download Java for your platform [here](https://www.java.com/en/download/).

 > These instructions are for **Windows** only at the moment.
-If you want to try a macOS or Linux build of QuestPatcher, you can find them [here as .zip files](https://github.com/Lauriethefish/QuestPatcher/releases/latest).
+If you want to try a Linux build of QuestPatcher, you can find it [here as a .zip file](https://github.com/Lauriethefish/QuestPatcher/releases/latest).

 Currently the only recommended way to install mods is **QuestPatcher**.
 Download **QuestPatcher** from [Lauriethefish's GitHub](https://github.com/Lauriethefish/QuestPatcher/releases/latest).
 Select the **Assets** dropdown and download the .exe file named `windows-installer.exe`.
 Double-click the executable to begin installing, and follow the instructions.